suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

 ## Simple `get` interface.

-After adding `axios` to your project you can get a response for a `get` request
+After adding `axios` to your project, you can get a response for a `get` request
 via:

 ```javascript